viebel/blog.klipse.tech/_posts/2016-10-25-core-match.md

 Let's require `core.match` from [my fork of core.match](https://github.com/viebel/core.match/) (until it gets merged into the official repo).

-This is done in KLIPE by setting `data-external-libs="https://raw.githubusercontent.com/viebel/core.match/master/src/main/clojure"` to the attributes of the DOM element that contains the `require-macros` statement.
+This is done in KLIPSE by setting `data-external-libs="https://raw.githubusercontent.com/viebel/core.match/master/src/main/clojure"` to the attributes of the DOM element that contains the `require-macros` statement.

 <pre><code class="language-klipse" data-external-libs="https://raw.githubusercontent.com/viebel/core.match/master/src/main/clojure">
 (ns my.match
-  (:require-macros [cljs.core.match :refer [match]]))
+  (:require [cljs.core.match :refer-macros [match]]))
 </code></pre>

 Now, we can play with `core.match`.